Stop throwing your money in the garbage bin. You can save money in Israel. 20 tips to beat the shrinking wallet syndrome.

 - Alon Gal, Israel’s leading business coach shares his top money management tips for olim

 To save 500 shekels a year, use the self service lane at the petrol station.
-The current full-service price of fuel is around 6.50 NIS/L. A liter of fuel in the self-service lane is approximately 30 agorot cheaper.
+As at May ’22, the current full-service price of fuel is 7.27 NIS/L. A liter of fuel in the self-service lane is approximately 30 agorot cheaper.
 If you are filling up twice a month using the self-service lane offers can make a significant difference to your annual fuel bill.

 Get rid of all those extra credit cards.
-It’s hard to keep track of purchases and even if you don’t use them you are still paying a monthly card fee (around 15 shekels/month/card).
-Have one card only and all your expenses will glare you in the face on your monthly statement.
-You’ll be surprised at how many impulse purchases you made and their cumulative cost.
+It’s hard to keep track of all your purchases and even if you don’t use the card, you are still paying a monthly fee (around 15 shekels/month/card).
+Have one card only and all your monthly expenses will glare you in the face.
+You’ll be surprised at how many impulse purchases you’ve made and their cumulative cost.

-Take control of your finances.
-Get rid of your overdraft.
-Start implementing these tips now!
+To achieve financial freedom, take control of your spending.
+Get rid of your overdraft by implementing these tips now!